mderriey/mderriey.github.io/_posts/2020-12-14-how-to-lock-down-csp-using-swachbuckle.md

 Swashbuckle is a fantastic .NET library that enables developers to generate Swagger- and OpenAPI-compliant documentation for their APIs.

-It also bundles [swagger-ui](https://swagger.io/tools/swagger-ui/) which is a tool that allows developers and API consumers to visualise the definition of an API by using the JSON-based OpenAPI document.
+It also bundles [swagger-ui](https://swagger.io/tools/swagger-ui/), a tool that allows developers and API consumers to visualise the definition of an API by using the generated JSON OpenAPI document.

-Unfortunately, out of the box, swagger-ui uses inline `<script>` and `<style>` tags, which are considered insecure as it means attackers might be able to run arbitrary code in your app through a cross-site scripting (XSS) vulnerability.
+Unfortunately, out of the box, swagger-ui uses inline `<script>` and `<style>` tags, which are considered insecure as they can allow attackers to run arbitrary code in an application through a cross-site scripting (XSS) vulnerability.
 See this Google article for more information: <https://developers.google.com/web/fundamentals/security/csp/#inline_code_is_considered_harmful>

-Let's see how we can work around this issue to keep a strict content security policy that disallows inline tags in our application.
+Let's see how we can work around this issue and keep a strict content security policy that disallows inline tags in our application.

-As a note, this post will make use of the fantastic `NetEscapades.AspNetCore.SecurityHeaders` NuGet package, developed by Andrew Lock, which offers a strongly-typed API to work with security-related headers, CSP being one of those.
+As a note, this post uses the fantastic `NetEscapades.AspNetCore.SecurityHeaders` NuGet package developed by Andrew Lock.
+It offers a strongly-typed API to work with security-related headers, CSP being one of them.
 Check it out at <https://github.com/andrewlock/NetEscapades.AspNetCore.SecurityHeaders>.

 ## The `index.html` file

 The main page for swagger-ui is driven by the `index.html` file and its CSS and JavaScript resources.
-Because Swashbuckle exposes configuration options for swagger-ui, the content of the file might need to change from an application to another, or simply from an environment to another.
+Swashbuckle exposes configuration options for swagger-ui.
+Developers can leverage that capability to change the content of the file from one application to another, or simply from one environment to another.
-As a result, Swashbuckle maintain their own copy of the `index.html` file, in which we can find tokens that get replaced at runtime.
+To support this, Swashbuckle maintain their own copy of the `index.html` file, in which we can find tokens that get replaced at runtime.
 See the several `%(<property-name>)` tokens on GitHub: <https://github.com/domaindrivendev/Swashbuckle.AspNetCore/blob/98a7dfe0f7ca2aa66c6daa029c3987490bd1eb20/src/Swashbuckle.AspNetCore.SwaggerUI/index.html>.

 From a CSP perspective, the first two issues are the inline `<script>` tag and both the inline `<script>` tags.